wlonk/arcadia/rules/making_characters.rst

 Making characters
 =================

+.. todo:: Write about age and marital status.

 Once you have made a village together, you can make your characters.
 This can be done more independently, but it's still worth talking and sharing ideas and excitement together, though.